Talent-Hub-Show/.github/profile/README.md

-Here’s an updated version of the **TalentHub.Show README** with added `Who We Need` and `Internship` sections in the same spirit as JobSearch.Works:

----

 # 🌟 TalentHub.Show – AI-Powered Talent Discovery Platform 🚀

 **TalentHub.Show** is a next-generation hiring platform reimagining how companies **discover and evaluate talent**.
 We leverage AI to turn raw video interviews into **rich, interactive profiles** that show—not tell—what candidates can do.